-This is the hand-built haven, Lichgate Cottage, of author & classics professor at Florida State University, Laura Jepsen, who died in 1995.
+An unlikely, for Florida brown, Tudor-style fairy tale dwelling, Lichgate Cottage, sits snug by a big brown tree in North Florida.
+This is the hand-built haven of author & classics professor at Florida State University, Laura Jepsen, who died in 1995.

 Miss Jepsen bought undeveloped land because of a single tree she couldn’t get out of her mind, once she had climbed over a barbed wire fence to get a close look at it.

 It became her dream to save it & live near it.
-She scraped up the money to build her “fairy tale” Tudor-style cottage on that land, so she could watch over the tree.
+She scraped up the money to create hand-built, artisan-carted cottage on the land, so she could watch over the tree.

 This majestic oak with boughs that bow down to the ground is listed on a national tree register & is the subject of a landscape portrait by a noted tree artist.
 It is also detailed in the out-of-print history, LICHGATE ON HIGH ROAD, created by Laura Jepsen.